-Flare Network with its native asset Spark (FLR) is scheduled for launch between June-July 2021.
+Flare Network with its native asset Spark (FLR) is scheduled for launch in Q4-2021.
 Flare uses the Ethereum Virtual Machine for smart contract functionality and a similar consensus algorithm as the XRP Ledger.
 Spark is designed to bring utility to Flare, through collateralization of assets, data provision, governance and spam prevention via transaction fees.

 Claim Period Over